THE STORY OF

 of Cabel T-B give it their all to make it enjoyable right there at the

-the infamous and popular "Electrical Difficulties".
+broadcasts ever made, the infamous and popular "Electrical Difficulties".

 THE STORY OF CABEL T-B RECORDING